+2.1.
 What Is CloudPlatform?

-CloudPlatformTM is an open source software platform that pools computing resources to build public, private, and hybrid Infrastructure as a Service (laaS) clouds.
+CloudPlatform is a software platform that pools computing resources to build public, private, and hybrid Infrastructure as a Service (laaS) clouds.
 CloudPlatform manages the network, storage, and compute nodes that make up a cloud infrastructure.
 Use CloudPlatform to deploy, manage, and configure cloud computing environments.